This is a business owner who has reached out to Slow Money NC.

 Almost all our family’s food comes from within a 50-mile radius of our home.
-We raise all of our own meat and eggs, drink our own milk, buy/trade locally grown vegetables and fruits and either make our own or buy cheese from local cheese makers, even our baked good are from Durham based businesses.
-When we go out to eat we support local, independently owned restaurants not chains.
-In order to thrive as a local business you need to encourage and help foster an environment that sees local as the norm not the exception.
+We raise all our own meat and eggs, produce milk, buy/trade locally grown vegetables and fruits and either make our own or buy cheese from local cheese makers, even our baked good are from Durham based businesses.
+When we go out to eat, we support local, independently owned restaurants not chains.
+In order to thrive as a local business, we feel the need to encourage and help foster an environment that sees local as the norm not the exception.

 What will your sales be?
 What do you anticipate your profits/your margins will look like?
 How will you make the money to pay this loan back?:

 We currently milk 1 out of our 5 lactating cows and have a pilot herd share program consisting of 17 participants/shares with the room to add between 46 and 175 more (depending on the number of cows milked).
 Each share has an initial buy-in of $50, a yearly fee of $25 and a monthly fee of $22.50.
 Each share nets $343.47 the first year then $293.47/ year from the 2nd year on.
 Over the 3 year loan period each share will net $930.41 per share.